 5. Argo (2012)

-Acting under, a CIA agent launches a risky operation to rescue six Americans in Tehran during the U.S. hostage crisis in Iran in 1980.
+Acting under a CIA agent launched a risky operation to rescue six Americans in Tehran during the U.S. hostage crisis in Iran in 1980.
 Winner of three Academy Awards, including Best Picture, the film was directed by Ben Affleck.
 Affleck’s directing is solid, and the suspense and tension will keep you entertained from beginning to end.
 The entire cast is full of talent.
 Most of all, the dynamic between Affleck and Bryan Cranston (known for “Breaking Bad”) is perfect, creating an entertaining duo.
 John Goodman and Alan Arkin have great, funny performances.

 4. Gran Torino (2008)